hannes-hochreiner/sensor-node-core-bl651/README.rst

 Sensor Node Core BL651
 ======================

-A gateway for the SensorNet project, based on the BL651 module.
+A sensor node for the SensorNet project, based on the BL651 module.

 Wire
 ----